baselbers/woocommerce-pdf-invoices/readme.txt

 == Changelog ==

-= 2.4.14 - December 16, 2016 =
+= 2.5.0 - December 21, 2016 =

-- Improved: Admin notices by using transients and separated code into new class.
+- Improved: Overall code from BE_WooCommerce_PDF_Invoices class and Settings classes by following WordPress Coding Standards and removing unnecessary variables, functions etc.
-- Improved: Email attachment option with multiple checkboxes to attach invoice to multiple email types and fixed multiple bcc headers.
+- Improved: Email attachment option with multiple checkboxes to attach invoice to multiple email types.
+- Improved: Admin notices by using transients and did some separation of concern by creating a new class file for admin notices.
+- Fixed: Fatal error "tfoot must appear before tbody" by deleting tfoot and added thead so the header will appear on multiple pages.
+The tfoot does not need to be on all pages.
+- Fixed: Not sending email when there are multiple BCC headers.
 - Fixed: Hidden order itemmeta hiding on admin pages by adding custom filter "bewpi_hidden_order_itemmeta".
 - Fixed: Activation admin notice keeps displaying when redirected to different page.
 - Removed: Filters 'bewpi_paid_watermark_excluded_payment_methods' and 'bewpi_paid_watermark_excluded_order_statuses', because there is no reason to show watermark based on order status or payment method.
 Watermark should only be displayed when order has been paid for, so order status should be Processing or Completed.
-We use WooCommerce' "is_paid" function to achieve this.
+Using WooCommerce' "is_paid" function to achieve this.

 = 2.4.13 - December 5, 2016 =